How To Create Table In Mysql With Primary Key

 CREATE TABLE table_name ( primary_key_column datatype, ... , PRIMARY KEY(primary_key_column) );

-The following example creates a table named users
+The following example creates a table named users whose primary key is the user_id column:

 Code language: SQL (Structured Query Language) ( sql )